nystudio107/generator-craftplugin/README.md

 ```
 [ Initializing ]
+?
+Select what Craft CMS API to target: (Use arrow keys)
+❯ Version 2.5.x
 [ Prompting ]
 ?
 Plugin name: My Cool new thing!
 ?
 Short description of the plugin: This is a generic Craft CMS plugin